Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 We can see a small imbalance (40:60) between the two classes, but it is not too bad to work with.

-Now that we have an idea of the data we have, let's talk about what metric we will use to measure the the predictive power of the model.
+Now that we have an idea of the data we have, let's talk about what metric we will use to measure the predictive power of the model.

 ### Metrics

 In order to assess the quality of the model, we need to choose a metric.
 The Kaggle project page suggests the so called f1 score.
-Let us see what is this score and why it a good metric.
+Let us see what is this score and why it is a good metric.

 The f1 score is an aggregation of two other metrics called the recall and the precision.
 To explain the these metrics are let us look at the following figure.